sanjaygbhat/KodeusAgent/instruments/default/discord_bot/discord_bot.md

    - DISCORD_BOT_TOKEN
    If not in memory, terminate saying missing token

+2. Ask user to input rules into /a0/instruments/default/discord_bot/rules.md.
+Once the user confirms, proceed.

-2. Run "/opt/venv/bin/python3 /a0/discord_bot.py DISCORD_BOT_TOKEN" with the token configured in the script
+3. Run "/opt/venv/bin/python3 /a0/discord_bot.py DISCORD_BOT_TOKEN" with the token configured in the script

-3. The bot will connect to Discord and print confirmation.
+4. The bot will connect to Discord and print confirmation.
 If not connected, terminate saying not connected.

-4. Bot will be connected asynchronously.
+5. Bot will be connected asynchronously.
 Kodeus will answer.
 Answer strictly in this json format:
   a.
 Do you respond
     - if you have to respond:
         {